Han Groo: Career

 She then joined her first network series, the MBC daily drama Just Like Today, saying that when she read the script, she felt instantly attached because of the character's similarities to her real-life personality, someone "who's bright and positive despite her difficult situation."
 After supporting roles in The Scandal and One Warm Word, Han Groo returned to cable in the romantic comedies Can We Get Married?
 (2012) and Marriage, Not Dating (2014), playing female protagonists who fall for bachelors with commitment issues.

 In June 2022, Han signed with SBD Entertainment, prefiguring a potential comeback in the entertainment industry after seven years away.

 Personal life

 Han Groo married her non-celebrity boyfriend in a private setting in November 2015.
 In March 2017, she gave birth to twins.
-On September 27, 2022, Han revealed that she divorced after 7 years of marriage.
+On September 27, 2022, Han revealed that she had divorced after 7 years of marriage.
 Han also decided to take custody of the twins.